 GetYourGuide is an increasingly popular tour website around the world, and they work with local tour providers.
 All the GetYourGuide tours mentioned below are provided by Edison Travel Service, a tour operator which is extremely well rated on Tripadvisor, and they provide English speaking guides.

 Klook is particularly popular in Taiwan and Asia.
 Compared to GetYourGuide, their tours tend to have smaller groups, using cars, vans or minibuses instead of tour buses, and they also offer many other useful services.
-Use this link to sign up for Klook and you’ll get a 100NT discount on your first booking.
+We love Klook and use it all the time while traveling around Taiwan.
+Besides tours, it can be used to book all kinds of services and activities, including restaurants, entrance fees, and transportation.

 For semi-independent travelers, or people who want to have a more complete experience of Sun Moon Lake specifically, I think that the tours offered from Taichung are better than those from Taipei (see below).